Linear Aerospike SR-71 Experiment (LASRE) dumps water after first in-flight cold flow test.

 LASRE was a small, half-span model of a lifting body with eight thrust cells of an aerospike engine.
 The experiment, mounted on the back of an SR-71 aircraft, operated like a kind of "flying wind tunnel."
 The experiment focused on determining how a reusable launch vehicle's engine plume would affect the aerodynamics of its lifting body shape at specific altitudes and speeds reaching approximately 750 miles per hour.
 The interaction of the aerodynamic flow with the engine plume could create drag; design refinements look to minimize that interaction.

-During the flight research program, the aircraft completed seven research flights.
+During the flight research project, the aircraft completed seven research flights.
 Two initial flights were used to determine the aerodynamic characteristics of the LASRE apparatus on the back of the aircraft.
 The first of those two flights occurred Oct.
 31, 1997.
 The SR-71 took off at 8:31 a.m.
 PST.
 The aircraft flew for one hour and fifty minutes, reaching a maximum speed of Mach 1.2 and a maximum altitude of 33,000 feet before landing at Edwards at 10:21 a.m.
 PST, successfully validating the SR-71/pod configuration.

 Linear Aerospike SR-71 Experiment (LASRE) during first in-flight cold flow test.